-- 5.2.2.1.
-The maximum length of a boat dock, as measured from the shoreline, shall be one hundred thirty feet (130'). - 5.2.2.2.
+5.2.2.1.
+The maximum length of a boat dock, as measured from the shoreline, shall be one hundred thirty feet (130').

+5.2.2.2.
 The maximum height of a Water-Based SWAF shall be fifteen feet (15') above the water surface.

-- 5.2.2.3.
+5.2.2.3.
 The total footprint size of Water-Based SWAF shall not exceed one thousand two hundred square feet (1,200 ft2).
-The square footage of a Water-Based SWAF shall be calculated utilizing the outermost perimeter of such facility's footprint and shall include any open slip areas, inflatable rafts, trampolines, boat ramps, etc. - 5.2.2.4.
-The deck of any Water-Based SWAF located over the water shall be limited to eight feet (8') wide or less in one dimension.
-This limitation does not apply to soft sided inflatable raft or trampolines. - 5.2.2.5.
-Up to two (2), four foot (4'), equal sided isosceles right triangle dock connectors may be allowed per intersection on a dock. - 5.2.2.6.
-Roofs will not be allowed over a boat dock, except when located in portions of coves or at other locations where a roof would not obstruct the Viewshed of any other lot. - 5.2.2.7.
+The square footage of a Water-Based SWAF shall be calculated utilizing the outermost perimeter of such facility's footprint and shall include any open slip areas, inflatable rafts, trampolines, boat ramps, etc.

+5.2.2.4.
+The deck of any Water-Based SWAF located over the water shall be limited to sixteen feet (16') wide or less in one dimension.
+This limitation does not apply to soft sided inflatable raft or trampolines.

+5.2.2.5.
+Roofs will not be allowed over a boat dock, except when located in portions of coves or at other locations where a roof would not obstruct the Viewshed of any other lot.

+5.2.2.6.
 Boat lift covers are not considered to be roofs for purposes of these Permitting Procedures.
-Sides will not be allowed to be installed on Water-Based SWAF, except that boat lift covers may extend three feet (3') down from the top of the permitted structure. - 5.2.2.8.
-Open gangway railings or loading/unloading assistance posts may be allowed so long as they do not create an undue visual obstruction. - 5.2.2.9.
-A maximum of ten (10) watercraft may be served by a boat dock, without requiring consultation from resource agencies and approval from FERC. - 5.2.3.
+Sides will not be allowed to be installed on Water-Based SWAF, except that boat lift covers and sides may extend down from the top of the permitted structure to adequately protect the watercraft.

+5.2.2.7.
+Open gangway railings or loading/unloading assistance posts may be allowed so long as they do not create an undue visual obstruction.

+5.2.2.8.
+A maximum of ten (10) watercraft may be served by a boat dock, without requiring consultation from resource agencies and approval from FERC.

+5.2.3.
 Dock Flotation.
-Dock flotation shall be fabricated from materials which: - Will not become waterlogged, and - Are resistant to damage by animals or contact with petroleum products, and - Will not sink or contaminate the water if punctured. - 5.2.3.1.
-If an existing dock's flotation is determined to be no longer serviceable or capable of supporting the structure, i.e. inadequate, waterlogged, or deteriorating, Central may require the replacement of the substandard flotation with the installation of approved flotation at the facility owner's expense. - 5.2.3.2.
+Dock flotation shall be fabricated from materials which:

+- Will not become waterlogged, and - Are resistant to damage by animals or contact with petroleum products, and - Will not sink or contaminate the water if punctured.

+5.2.3.1.
+If an existing dock's flotation is determined to be no longer serviceable or capable of supporting the structure, i.e. inadequate, waterlogged, or deteriorating, Central may require the replacement of the substandard flotation with the installation of approved flotation at the facility owner's expense.

+5.2.3.2.
 Approved flotation shall consist of commercially manufactured polyethylene flotation structures (billets) injected with polystyrene or urethane foam.
-No metal covered or injected foam drum flotation (55-gallon barrels, or similar) will be allowed. - 5.2.4.
+No metal covered or injected foam drum flotation (55-gallon barrels, or similar) will be allowed.

+5.2.4.
 Dock Safety Markings.
-Reflective markings, signs, or other warning mechanisms may be required on Water-Based SWAF if Central determines such items are necessary to address navigational or public safety concerns. - 5.2.5.
-Buoys. - 5.2.5.1.
+Reflective markings, signs, or other warning mechanisms may be required on Water-Based SWAF if Central determines such items are necessary to address navigational or public safety concerns.

+5.2.5.
+Buoys.

+5.2.5.1.
 Private Buoys.